 We join with our many partners in Montgomery County to stand for an anti-racist agenda.
 Together we can work to disrupt, then dismantle, and finally eliminate the structural racism that is still pervasive in our society and build safe, healthy lives for all. #BlackLivesMatter

 Use the search box below to search for community resources in your area.

 COVID-19 General Information:

 Click here for information on Montgomery County-provided testing: https://www.montgomerycountymd.gov/covid19/testing.htmlwww.montgomerycountymd.gov/covid19/testing.html

 COVID-19 Symptoms - How can you tell if you have COVID-19?

-The CDC identifies fever, cough, and shortness of breath as the main symptoms.
-The CDC recently added the following symptoms to the checklist: chills, repeated shaking with chills, muscle pain, headache, sore throat and new loss of taste or smell.
-The CDC webpage also offers a symptom checker tool, the “Coronavirus Self-Checker” here: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html
+The CDC identifies 11 main symptoms of COVID-19, including fever, cough, shortness of breath, and new loss of taste or smell.
+The CDC webpage offers a symptom checker tool, the “Coronavirus Self-Checker” here: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

 MedStar Health also provides a free coronavirus symptom checker and education tools for our community.
 Get started. https://clinic.prod-cv.prod.conversa.healthcare/l/gq-UmWX9IBEs9KZhAojqX4wXRXxswNdZYrvLt8nbuhk